Legislation Details

 1. [[Occupants]] >>Owners and occupants<< of single family residences, 2 to 4 unit residences, condominium complexes, multiple-family dwellings and non-residential facilities and properties shall manage >>special recyclable materials<< [[lead acid batteries as provided in s.
 79-2-9, and shall handle electronic devices, major appliances, waste oil, oil filters and yard waste]] in accordance with this section and the rules of the commissioner.

 Section 79-40.
-Unauthorized Removal of Recyclables and Recycling Containers.
+Unauthorized Removal of Recyclables or Recycling Containers.

 2. No person shall [[remove]] >>relocate or obscure<< a recycling cart, bin or other container that has been furnished by the city or by a private recyclable collector >>so as to prevent lawful use by a user, occupant, or tenant<<.